 - e) The TRC would expect that this assessment could include a variety of quantitative methods and tests, if the necessary information is available.
 The types of quantitative methods that the TRC may adopt include: - (1) Market shares: The market shares of the Enterprises prior to and following the proposed operation can provide useful first indications of the market structure and of the competitive importance of parties as well as the other competitors in the relevant market(s).
 A high combined market share may suggest that the parties are important competitors in the market, and as such potentially exert material competitive constraints on each other.
 If these constraints are weakened or removed as a result of the proposed operation, the parties may have stronger incentives to engage in anti-competitive behavior. - (2) Market concentration: Similar to market shares, an assessment of the level of concentration in the relevant markets pre- and post-operation can provide an indication of the scope of the likely competitive effects that may arise as a result of the transaction.
 The TRC may choose to apply the Herfindahl-Hirschman Index (HHI) which is calculated by summing the squares of the individual market shares of all the firms in the market.
 The absolute level of the HHI can give an initial indication of the competitive pressure in the market, whilst the change in the HHI (known as the 'delta') is a useful proxy for the change in concentration directly brought about by the proposed concentration. - (3) Diversion ratios: In addition to measures of market structure, the TRC may also consider evidence of the degree of substitutability between the products and services offered by the parties to the transaction.
 Diversion ratios measure the proportion of customers that would substitute to one of the other merging parties, as a result of an increase in the price of the product offered by one of the merging parties.
-The price elasticity of the give an indication of the merging parties on or ed to the own-price elasticity and cross- products of the merging parties and can he competitive pressure applied by the ne another and therefore, how much would be lost if the proposed operation diversion ratios is the quantitatively identify post-transaction entity termed the Gross Up measures the post-tra unilaterally, in the abs ssure (UPP): A related concept to Upward pricing Pressure which aims to the expected increase in the price of the y's offering.
-The quantitative measure, ward Pricing Pressure Index (or GUPPI), ansaction entity's incentives to raise price sence of any countervailing efficiencies, e to the market structure.
+The diversion ratio is linked to the own-price elasticity and cross- price elasticity of the products of the merging parties and can give an indication of the competitive pressure applied by the merging parties on one another and therefore, how much competitive pressure would be lost if the proposed operation was to proceed.
+Upwards Pricing Pressure (UPP): A related concept to diversion ratios is the Upward pricing Pressure which aims to quantitatively identify the expected increase in the price of the post-transaction entity's offering.
+The quantitative measure, termed the Gross Upward Pricing Pressure Index (or GUPPI), measures the post-transaction entity's incentives to raise price unilaterally, in the absence of any countervailing efficiencies, entry, or other change to the market structure.